The Right Preschool

 How Much Does Preschool Cost

 There are government preschools.
 And there are private preschools.
 Tabika Kemas and Tabika Perpaduan are government preschools.
 Monthly fees for government preschools are almost wholly subsidised by the government in which parents pay not more than RM100 a month.
 Private preschools are owned by private organisations.
 Their fees can range from RM400 to RM2000 a month, depending on its location, as well as the type of preschool you’re considering to send your child to.

 Is Preschool Important

 Preschool education may be the most important phase of education of all.
 You can read studies about it HERE, HERE and HERE.
 Yes, pre-schooling years are important, provided that such preschools are staffed by highly qualified and well-trained teachers.
+And the robust, holistic curriculum that they are teaching.
 What your child learns in preschool has a direct effect on the adult s/he will become.

 How To Choose A Preschool

 In choosing a preschool for your child, emakayah.com recommends paying attention to these three (3) crucial aspects: